gabrielfab0022/deep-learning-from-scratch-/README.md

 see how easy it is? haha
 To perform one training epoch, just use the function train_nn, and to perform full training just put it inside a loop.
+Here, you can also choose the optimizer to use: Adam ou SGD.
 To evaluate the model on a given dataset, just use the function evaluate_nn.

 In the repository, I will also include some examples where I use fran_torch for some simple tasks: training LeNet5 with 10,000 MNIST samples (and evaluating on the test set), training another convolutional network for FMNIST classification also with a 10,000-sample training subset, and training a convolutional autoencoder.